loopbackio/loopback-connector-rest/README.md

 ...
 ```

-The  `operation` property is an array of objects, each of which can have these two properties:
+The `` property is an array of objects, each of which can have these properties:

-* `template`: See how to define a custom method template [below](#defining-a-custom-method-using-a-template).
+* `template`: An object that defines a custom method using a template; see [Defining a custom method using a template](#defining-a-custom-method-using-a-template).
 * `functions`: An object that maps a JavaScript function to a list of parameter names.

-For example, a function `geocode(street, city, zipcode)` will be created so that the first argument is the value of street variable in the template, second for city, and third for zip code.
-The function can be executed anywhere by the server (in a boot script, through middleware, or within a model's JavaScript file if attached to the REST datasource).
+The example above creates a function `geocode(street, city, zipcode)` whose first argument is `street`, second is `city`, and third is `zipcode`.
+LoopBack application code can call the function anywhere; for example, in a boot script, via  middleware, or within a model's JavaScript file if attached to the REST datasource.

 ## Configure options for request